 - an adjustment amount - a revised calculation of the portion of total revenue that is allocated to reference services for the current access arrangement period, with the adjustment amount added - a revised reference tariff variation mechanism for the current access arrangement period, reflecting the revised calculation of total revenue allocated to reference services for that period, including the adjustment amount, and - any consequential amendments to the remade 2015 decision as the AER considers necessary, which must be limited to those amendments necessary for, or directly consequential on, revision of the reference tariff variation mechanism for the current access arrangement period.
-Source: Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017.
-Proposed rule, pp. A1-A3 Rule change request and rule making process The determination of the adjustment amount must have regard to the fact that the adjustment amount affects revenue (and hence reference tariffs) in both access arrangement periods in an offsetting manner.
-If JGN's proposed rule is made, there would be various tariff path outcomes that could arise, which vary depending on a range of factors including: - whether the AER's remade decision is as per its original decision, JGN's revised proposal39 or somewhere in between these scenarios - the adjustment amount determined by the AER - the way in which the AER decides to revise total revenue and the reference tariff variation mechanism in each of JGN's current and subsequent access arrangement periods.
-Based on modelling by JGN, if the rule change is made and the AER minimise network price volatility by smoothing JGN's revenue over the current and subsequent access arrangement periods, the reference tariff path outcomes are likely to lie somewhere between:40 - a 5.3% decrease in real prices between 2018-19 and 2019-20 and a 5.3% decrease in real prices between 2019-20 and 2020-21 if the AER's remade 2015 decision is as per the AER's original final decision, 41 and - a 2.2% decrease in real prices between 2018-19 and 2019-20 and a 2.2% decrease in real prices between 2019-20 and 2020-21 if the AER's remade 2015 decision is as per JGN's revised proposal42.
-43 Forecast smoothed revenue under these scenarios, 44 based on updated modelling by JGN, 45 is shown in Figure 1.2 below.
-That is, JGN's proposed settings for return on debt and market expansion capex for the current access arrangement period Based on JGN's updated analysis which incorporates the 5.4% real price decrease in 2018-19, as per JGN's 2018-19 enforceable undertaking, which was accepted by the AER on 23 April 2018.
-Jemena Gas Networks (NSW) Ltd, Jemena submission to consultation paper - Cross period revenue smoothing - GRC0043, 24 April 2018, pp1-2 and Appendix A. These are JGN's estimated real changes in prices for distribution costs only, which represent approximately 50 per cent of a customer's total annual gas bill.
+Source: Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017. proposed rule, pp. A1-A3.
+Note: The determination of the adjustment amount must have regard to the fact that the adjustment amount affects revenue (and hence reference tariffs) in both access arrangement periods in an offsetting manner.
+37 Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017.
+Proposed rule, pp. A1-A3 Under JGN's proposed rule, there would be various tariff path outcomes that could arise, which vary depending on a range of factors including: - whether the AER's remade decision is as per its original decision, JGN's revised proposal38 or somewhere in between these scenarios - the adjustment amount determined by the AER - the way in which the AER decides to revise total revenue and the reference tariff variation mechanism in each of JGN's current and subsequent access arrangement periods.
+Based on modelling by JGN, under JGN's proposed rule where the AER minimise network price volatility by smoothing JGN's revenue over the current and subsequent access arrangement periods, the reference tariff path outcomes are likely to lie somewhere between:39 - a 5.3% decrease in real prices between 2018-19 and 2019-20 and a 5.3% decrease in real prices between 2019-20 and 2020-21 if the AER's remade 2015 decision is as per the AER's original final decision, 40 and - a 2.2% decrease in real prices between 2018-19 and 2019-20 and a 2.2% decrease in real prices between 2019-20 and 2020-21 if the AER's remade 2015 decision is as per JGN's revised proposal 41 .
+42 Forecast smoothed revenue under these scenarios,43 based on updated modelling by JGN,44 is shown in Figure 1.2 below.
+38 That is, JGN's proposed settings for return on debt and market expansion capex for the current access arrangement period 39 Based on JGN's updated analysis which incorporates the 5.4% real price decrease in 2018-19, as per JGN's 2018-19 enforceable undertaking, which was accepted by the AER on 23 April 2018.
+Jemena Gas Networks (NSW) Ltd, Jemena submission to consultation paper - Cross period revenue smoothing - GRC0043, 24 April 2018, pp1-2 and Appendix A. 40 These are JGN's estimated real changes in prices for distribution costs only, which represent approximately 50 per cent of a customer's total annual gas bill.
 These do not equate to estimated changes in a customer's total annual gas bill.
 AER, Final decision - Jemena Gas Networks (NSW) Ltd - Access arrangement 2015-20 - Overview, June 2015, p8.

-42 Ibid That is, JGN's revised proposed settings for return on debt for the current access arrangement period.
-The possible revenue outcomes are not limited to these two scenarios.
+42 That is, JGN's revised proposed settings for return on debt for the current access arrangement period.

+43 The possible revenue outcomes are not limited to these two scenarios.